Table of Contents

 Fortunately, we’re out of the primal world of uncertainty and variability, and into the world of technology.

-This book is not a good how to guide.
+Hooked by Nir Eyal is not a good how to guide.
 Based on my analysis, I do not believe that the tactics covered will help product designers create user habits or reliably change customer behavior.
 The fact of the matter is that successful habit forming products are those that effectively, easily, and enjoyably solve a problem.
 They do not require investment or variable rewards.
 Building habits is something that our brains naturally do when they discover a solution to a recurring problem.
 Startup founders, product managers, and product designers should be focused on discovering real user pain points and coming up with reliable, easy, and enjoyable solutions for those problems.
-The more that they focus on distractions like external and internal triggers and reward variability, the worse their results will be.
+The more that they focus on distractions like internal triggers, external triggers, and reward variability, the worse their results will be.
 Successful companies create products based on tangible user needs not abstract theory.

 Technologies hook users and modify user behavior not through clever tricks that subtly encourage customer behavior, but by providing genuine and real value.
 Clever tricks and their associated products capture widespread attention on social media and on sites like Medium, Harvard Business Review, etc. But it’s the basics, like an understandable UX and useful features, that count.
 However, no one ever bought a book that told them that building a product is hard and requires painstaking user research and dozens of rounds of iteration.
 That wouldn’t be sexy enough.
 Instead, people want to hear that there are powerful psychological tools companies can implement to “hook” people.
 Luckily, this isn’t the case.
 Luckily, the products that are the most artfully done and the most useful for real human needs are the ones that take off and win our time, attention, and hearts.